FirestormViewer/phoenix-firestorm/doc/vulkan/reverse-engineering/native-ui-construction-dependencies.md

 ### Continuation from 9089558822 (2026-09-12)

+Native text public-header consolidation (NV-00/01/03/12/17, c7523c3efc plus working tree, Windows RelWithDebInfo): the existing llvktext.h exposed LLFontGL-based atlas preparation and rendering, unlike the independently implemented plain/styled layout and editing services.
+These are separate ownership contracts, not interchangeable font APIs.
+The canonical llvktext.h now owns LLVKPlainTextLayout, LLVKWebText, LLVKStyledTextSegment and LLVKStyledTextDocument declarations with explicit native font/image and standard-library dependencies.
+UTF-32 source ranges, shared line/options types, immutable image references, error/optional results, edit invalidation and existing plain/styled algorithms remain unchanged.
+The former native headers forward to it for source compatibility.
+Their implementations are now combined in llvktext.cpp, compiled by llvkwidgets; the two superseded native .cpp files were removed.

+The old renderer declarations moved to llvklegacytext.h; the legacy LLVKText namespace, function signatures and implementation remain unchanged, and existing session/UI/map callers now include that explicit legacy header.
+The old atlas renderer moved unchanged to llvklegacytext.cpp, compiled by llvulkan separately from the native layout module.
+This change neither approves legacy visual reuse by native startup nor removes that historical renderer.
+No GL implementation behavior, GPU ABI or resource timing changes.
+The widget suite includes llvktext.h before other headers and rejects transitive legacy font/context/header inclusion at compile time.
+Widget192/192 including the guard, Window6/6, native core build and viewer link passed.
+No new shaping, bidi, grapheme handling, layout-algorithm unification or measured typography parity is claimed.

+Implementation consolidation validation: exact comparisons preserved both native implementation bodies, and the renamed legacy source retained its SHA256.
+After updating source ownership, Widget192/192, Window6/6, native core build and viewer link passed again.
+This is source-file consolidation with the existing public interfaces, not routing plain text through styled documents or changing allocation/render policy.

 Read-only cache and startup policy follow-up (NV-00/01/03/09/17; 3a73d29462 plus working tree, Windows RelWithDebInfo): source LLTextureCache::initCache invokes header pruning and openFastCache; nominal mReadOnly does not make those paths safe